Mohamedkadry159/python_project/README.md

-🚀I’m excited to share my latest project in(ITI): Data Analysis and Visualization of Sales Performance: Insights into Product Categories and Trends 📊

-I'm excited to share the results of my latest project, where I applied data analysis techniques to evaluate and visualize sales performance across different products, regions, and customer segments.
+ the results of my latest project, where I applied data analysis techniques to evaluate and visualize sales performance across different products, regions, and customer segments.
 Using Python, Pandas, Matplotlib, and Seaborn, I worked through data cleaning, exploratory data analysis, and visualization to uncover valuable insights that could drive better business decisions.
 The analysis involved several key steps:

 Data Cleaning: Removing missing values, transforming data types (such as date fields), and handling outliers.